Exceptional point rings and $PT$-symmetry in the non-Hermitian XY model: The non-Hermitian XY model

 \subsection{Quasi-momenta}

 A key role in the exact solution of the XY model is played by the quasi-momentum $k$, which is used to determine the eigenspectrum via the quasi-energies.
-Specifically, the quasi-momenta $k_j$ are the $L$ solutions of the equation
+Specifically, for the open boundary conditions under consideration, the quasi-momenta $k_j$ are the $L$ solutions of the equation

 where $+$ and $-$ for the $\lambda$ exponent label two sets of solutions which combine to give the full eigenspectrum.
 The two choices define the two sectors mentioned above.
 The quasi-energies are related to $k$ by